mgruner/handsome-light-syntax/README.md

-A light easy on the eyes atom syntax theme with minimal amount of highlighting.
+A beautiful syntax theme that helps focus on the important and avoids being distracted by multitudes of styles and (signal) colors.

 ## Minimal highlighting, just 5 classes: